Updated 11 August 2021

 Effective immediately, the children were to live with the father, who was permitted to enrol the children in a new school closer to his own home.

-Eventually, her contact time would increase to two hours a fortnight, supervised at the contact centre.
+Eventually, the mother’s contact time would increase to two hours a fortnight, supervised at the contact centre.

-The Ralton and Ralton case demonstrates how far the law has come in 10 years.
+The Ralton v Ralton case demonstrates how far the law has come in 10 years.

-Whereas in the past, fathers were lucky to have contact for one weekend each fortnight and half the school holidays, the application of the shared care amendments mean if mothers do not support their children seeing their father, the children can and will be taken off her care.
+Whereas in the past, fathers were lucky to have contact for one weekend every fortnight and half school holidays, the application of shared care amendments means that if mothers do not support the children seeing their father, the children can be removed from her care.

-In essence, the family law has seen an increased emphasis on the children’s right to a relationship with both parents over how the parent feels-regardless if they hate or are bitter towards their ex-spouse.
+In essence, the family law system in Australia has seen an increased emphasis on the children’s right to a relationship with both parents over how the parent feels about one another.
+Courts may remove the care of children from one parent if that parent is actively denying the other parent of contact with the children or discouraging it.

 Parents can be fixated on the idea of ‘my children, my children’, and in doing so, lose sight of the children’s rights to know both of their parents.